 No federal political committee may contribute in excess of the current contribution limit to a candidate committee or to a political committee in any election.
 Contributions limits in North Carolina are published at the beginning of each odd-numbered year and remain in place for the biennium.
 N.C.G.S. § 163-278.13(b).
 Limits are published in the North Carolina Register and can also be found on the State Board of Elections’ website.
-As of January 1, 2019, the contribution limit is $5,400.
+Effective Jan.
+1, 2023, the contribution limit is $6,400.

 Any state, district or county executive committee of any political party recognized under N.C.G.S. § 163-96 is exempt from contribution limits.
 N.C.G.S. § 163-278.13(h).
 Please note that this exemption does not apply to subordinate groups.
 Subordinate groups, such as a Democratic Men’s Club or a Republican Women’s Club, are subject to contribution limits.
 Affiliated party committees organized under N.C.G.S. § 163-278.8A and N.C.G.S. § 163-278.8B are also exempt.

 Federal political committees that employ or contract with a North Carolina lobbyist and federal political committees whose parent entity employs or contracts with a North Carolina lobbyist may not make contributions to candidates for and members of the Council of State and General Assembly while the North Carolina General Assembly is in regular session.
 For more information, please see N.C.G.S. § 163-278.13B.

 What About Federal Super PACs or Federal Independent Expenditure-Only Political Committees?